pvsmagbojos/MVC-Sample/README.md

 1 – Press 1 to VOTE
 2 – Count the votes
 3 – Program Termination

 Enter choice: 3

 Program exited.
-Thank you for using the application
+Thank you for using the application.

 //Assume all inputs ARE VALID.
 You have to declare and design your own user-defined function, as well as the implementation of the admin session.